iComputerfreak/MovieDB/README.md

 * Filter and sorting options for the library
 * Region / Langauge Settings
 * Settings option to hide all adult media (in search and library)
+* Searching for keywords and other properties
+* Update function that updates the media, executed regularily

 ## Planned Features
-* Searching for keywords and other properties
+* Settings option to reload all media in the library (fully redownload every media from their ID)
 * Embed trailers
-* Show some of the translation languages
-* Update function that pulls all tmdbData again, executed every week or so
+* Parental Ratings
+* Marking media as Favorite
+* PDF Export
+* CSV Export
 * Show streaming service availability (still need an api for that)
 * Notification when a new season is available on your streaming services
-* PDF Export
-* CSV Export
-* Marking media as Favorite
-* Parental Ratings

 ## Known Bugs
 * It is possible to select an invalid range in the Filter Settings.
 This is only visual, the best matching valid range will be saved.